untillpro/scm4j/scm4j-releaser/docs/minor-release-status.md

   - Coords
   - Status
-  - targetVersion.
+  - nexttVersion.
 FORK: from `develop` (without -SNAPSHOT), otherwise from RB
   - Map<Coords, ExtendedStatusTreeNode> subComponents

 # See Also